hashchange/jquery.scrollable/README.md

 New test files in the `spec` directory are picked up automatically, no need to edit the configuration for that.

 ## Release Notes

+### v1.0.0

+- Made scroll animations abort automatically when the user clicks or taps
+- Added `ignoreUser` option

 ### v0.4.0